astlouys/Pico-Green-Clock/README.md

 - Add automatic detection of USB CDC connection with an external terminal emulator program (for developers' support).
 - Add "snowflakes pixel animation" (remote control required).
 - Add Timezone clock parameter allowing proper handling of Summer Time for some countries.
-- Timezone will also be a requirement for future NTP implementation where the clock will be adjusted from a time reference on the Internet.
+- Timezone is also required for proper NTP handling when adjusting the clock will from a time reference from the Internet.
 - Automatic handling of Daylight Saving Time / Summer Time - Winter Time / Spring Forward - Fall-Back.
 Should cover most countries of the world.
 - Implement two circular buffers for inter-core communications (core 1 is used for DHT22 support).
 - Transfer code for DHT22 support to Pico's second core (core 1).